 Law students apply to join the Harrison Institute’s policy clinic in the spring before their year in the clinic.
-It is a two-semester clinic that awards 14 credits, seven in the fall and seven in the spring.
-It is open to students in their second or third year; you need to have 28 credits by the time you start in the clinic.
+Starting the fall of 2017, students may register for either (a) a two-semester clinic that awards 14 credits, 8 in the fall and 6 in the spring, or (b) a one-semester clinic that awards 8 credits for the fall semester.
+It is open to students in their second or third year; you need to have 30 credits by the time you start in the clinic.

 The Harrison Institute depends on its students to complete the work commitments they make to their clients or project teams.
 This requires careful planning throughout the year in order to create reasonable expectations.
 If students do not complete their work commitments by the last day of class, the Institute requires that they do so by May 15th.

 Our main criterion is student interest in public policy and our clients or project topics, which you can express to us based on work or academic experience, career plans, and personal values.
-We also favor students who are proficient in Spanish.
+For some projects, we favor students who are proficient in Spanish.
 Our other selection criteria include:

 - Personal commitment.
 We look for evidence of the personal commitment that is necessary to sustain the effort and specific kind of activities that our practice requires.
-We look for this in the experience shown on your resume and in your answers on our information form, which asks you to relate the clinic to your past experience, future plans, personal learning goals, or other reasons for personal interest.
+We look for this in the experience shown on your resume, your project preference ratings, and our conversation at an information session or interview.

 - Student diversity.
 Diversity strengthens our seminar, teamwork, and client relations.
 The Harrison Institute affirmatively recruits students with language abilities, minorities, women, and students with diverse political backgrounds.
-Graduate training or work experience may also uniquely qualify a student to serve our clients on a particular issue.
+We also value graduate training or work experience in non-legal disciplines.